azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-urban-resort-residences-location-directions-guide.md

 ### Does Azure have a wave pool?

 Yes.
-Azure is known for its man-made beach with a wave machine that generates beach-style waves at scheduled times throughout the day, along with a separate lagoon pool and kids' pool.
+Azure is known for its man-made beach with a wave machine that generates beach-style waves at scheduled times throughout the day.

 ### Can I have a [wedding proposal at](https://www.airbnb.com/h/signatureproposal) Azure?